+Erosion Hazard

-Erosion Hazard: the loss of land, due to human or natural processes, that poses a threat to life and property.
-The erosion hazard limit is determined using considerations that include the 100 year erosion rate (the average annual rate of recession extended over a one hundred year time span), and an allowance for slope stability.
-The erosion hazard limit associated with unconfined river and stream systems is determined using considerations that include the flooding hazard limit or the meander belt width, whichever is greater, plus an allowance for access.
+The loss of land due to human or natural processes that poses a threat to life and property.
+The erosion hazard limit is determined using considerations that include the 100-year erosion rate (the average annual rate of recession extended over a one hundred year time span), an allowance for slope stability, and an erosion/erosion access allowance.
+(Provincial Policy Statement, 2020)